mp-se/gravitymon/src_docs/source/api.rst

 Here is some example code for how to access the API's from a python script.
 Keys should always be present or the API call will fail.

+The requests package converts the json to standard form post format.

 .. code-block:: python